 Friends of the Lion

 Know someone in your l10n community who’s been doing a great job and should appear here?
-Contact one of the l10n-drivers and we’ll make sure they get a shout-out (see list at the bottom)!
+Contact us and we’ll make sure they get a shout-out!

 - L10n blog